 Johannesburg's benchmark stock index heads for its worst month since 2008.
 Global portfolios are feeling the emerging-market contagion in real time.

-The Big Picture The Iran war has triggered a flight from emerging-market assets.
+The Iran war has triggered a flight from emerging-market assets.
 Investors are seeking safety, abandoning economies perceived as risky.
 South Africa, with its mining dependence and geopolitical exposure, sits squarely in the crosshairs.

 Precious-metal prices are plunging at the worst possible moment.
 South African miners, pillars of the index, are dragging the entire market down.
 It's a double hit: geopolitical and commodity-driven simultaneously.